1 Peter

 Introduction

-Peter's opening statement in verse 3 is an ascription of praise to God.
-It was usual Jewish practice to begin a letter by praising God.
+Following normal Jewish practice, Peter opens his letter with an ascription of praise to God.
 After the statement of praise, Peter goes on to remind his readers of the wonderful blessings that they have received through Christ.
-The Lord's mercy was poured out upon them.
-The rest of the passage outlines four areas of mercy - four gifts of grace given to believers.
+The rest of the passage outlines four areas of mercy - four gifts of grace given to believers: i] a living hope in the resurrection of the dead; ii] an inheritance kept safe in heaven; iii] protection from forces, both seen and unseen, and iv] a faith daily tested, purified and proved by the trials of life.

 The passage

 v3.
 We have received a living hope in the resurrection of the dead.
 Jesus has broken the bonds of death and because he lives we live also.
-The body will weaken and die, but in the last day we will come alive.
-We will rise from the dead.
+The body will weaken and die, but in the last day we will come alive and rise from the dead.

 v4.
 We have received an inheritance kept for us in heaven.
 The people of Israel knew all about their inheritance from God.
-Their inheritance was a land flowing with milk and honey - a great nation and a great people.
+Their inheritance was a land flowing with milk and honey - the promise of a great nation and a great people.
 Yet, when this letter was written their inheritance lay in ruins.
-Unlike their inheritance which now stood denuded of trees, eroded, and under the subjection of a foreign power, the inheritance promised in Christ was incorruptible - it could "never perish."
-It was an inheritance that could not be defiled, "spoiled", affected by sin, or "fade" away, as was the inheritance of old.
+Unlike their inheritance which now stood denuded of trees, eroded, and under the subjection of a foreign power, the inheritance promised in Christ is incorruptible - it can "never perish."
+It is an inheritance which cannot be defiled, "spoiled", affected by sin, or "fade" away, as was the inheritance of old.

 v.6-9.
-At the present moment, our faith is being put to the test, is being purified, proved by the trials we face.
+At the present moment, our faith is being put to the test, purified and proved by the trials we face.
 Persecution, trouble and the inherent difficulties that are ours in our walk along the narrow way, prove our faith.
-As gold is tried and purified by fire, so our faith is tried and purified by trials.
+As gold is tried and purified by fire, so our faith is tried and purified by the difficulties we face when we strive to live for Christ in a world falling apart.
 This may seem troublesome now, but the present difficulties are nothing to compare with the glory that awaits us.
-As our faith is strengthened, so we taste the blessings of eternity.
+As our faith is strengthened, so we are assured of the blessings of eternity.

 Mercies worth thanksgiving

-How often do we forget to say thank you to our friends and especially to God, for a kindness extended toward us?
+How often do we forget to say thank you to our friends, and especially to God, for a kindness extended toward us?
 Such neglect is part of the human condition.
-Yet, note how often the Bible writers begin their letters with a thank you to God.
-In our passage for study Peter thanks God for all his wonderful mercies.
+Yet, note how often the epistles in the New Testament begin with a thank you to God.
+In our passage for study Peter thanks God for all his wonderful mercies:

 1. A living hope, v3

 Death is a terrible thing, it denies everything beautiful about the human spirit.
-It is so terrible that we have an aversion toward ageing and death.
-We fear it and try to put it away.
-The aged in our community are ignored, even to the extent of hiding the aging process.
-The media promotes vitality and youth.
-Death in our community is hidden behind the piped music of the crematorium.
-It is the unspoken subject; something especially hidden from children.
-Death is a terrible thing, a horror.
+It is so terrible that we have an aversion toward the ageing process; we fear it, deny it.
+The aged in our community are ignored, while youthful vitality is worshiped.
+So, death is hidden behind the piped music of a crematorium; the unspoken subject, denied, veiled from the eyes of children.
+Yes, death is a terrible thing, a horror.
 Yet, it need not be, for in Christ it has lost its sting.

 2. An inheritance, v4.

 Our possessions, health, relationships, etc. make a strong claim on our affections.
 It is very easy to come to see them as part of the blessings of discipleship - the blessings of God.
-Although they are part of the bounty of God, they have little to do with discipleship.
-Our inheritance is eternal.
+Yet, although they are part of the bounty of God, they have little to do with eternal verities.
+In fact, often health, wealth and happiness is illusionary, it fades before our very eyes.
+Our inheritance is eternal, an inheritance that is "untouched by death, unstained by evil, unimpaired by time", Francis Beare.

 3. A safe keeping. v5.